antriver/docker-php/README.md

 # Docker PHP Images

-These are Dockerfiles to build images based on some PHP base images, with additional things added.
-Mostly intended for personal use for quick projects.
+These are Dockerfiles to build images based on official PHP base images with some additions such as:
+- composer
+-
+Intended for use with quick project, testing, pipelines, etc.

+Each directory contains a different version.

+# Building

+    ./build.sh 8.4.4-cli

-# Building and Publishing
+# Publishing

-    cd 8.1.0-cli
-    docker build -t antriver/php:8.1.0-cli .
-    docker push antriver/php:8.1.0-cli
+    ./build.sh 8.4.4-cli --publish